tldr-pages/tldr/pages/common/fgrep.md

 `fgrep -n {{search_string}} {{path/to/file}}`

-- Display all lines except those that contain the regular expression:
+- Display all lines except those that contain the given regular expression:

 `fgrep -v {{^regex$}} {{path/to/file}}`